warpcoil/em-dosbox-forked/README.md

 [dom.max\_script\_run\_time](http://kb.mozillazine.org/Dom.max_script_run_time)
  is set to a reasonable value that will allow you to regain control in case of a hang.
-* Firefox may use huge amounts of memory when starting asm.js builds which have not been minified.
 * The FPU code uses doubles and does not provide full 80 bit precision.
 DOSBox can only give full precision when running on an x86 CPU.